Feminist theory in composition studies: Overview

 Hiatt argues that the terms "masculine" and "feminine" are applied to styles of writing–that of men and women, respectively–but, instead of describing the style, what is actually described is the male views on both men and women.
 Her examples include "strong", "rational", and "logical" for men, and "emotional", "hysterical", and "silly" for women.
 Thus, the aim of feminism in composition studies was to create a classroom in which women perceived themselves intellectually and in which their voices were relevant in what some feminists perceive to be an androcentric world.

+Significant goal to unmask the patriarchy structure and the difference between misogyny and sexism.
+Educate individuals on the meaning of feminisms through literature.
+Ability to restructure what the society illustrates as gender-based culture and regress towards younger generations.
+This is consistently viewed through societal norms from past generations that have also experienced through the respect of women as emphasized through Lori Chamberlain, The concept of marginalized women due to western society tendencies.
+Be able to argue that the women's duties at one are not just what women are for.
+Re-examine the value of productivity over reproductively towards masculine or feminine.
+As well as referenced in Jenkins, Ameliorative analysis of gender concepts seeks to do so by defining women by referring to subordination.
+Women are difficult and risk exclusion or marginalization.
+Typically women in oppressed social groups, such as women of color or working class.
+These marginalized attributes that have almost benefited significantly towards men and how they conceptually perceive women.
+The societal norms of keeping up with what has been perceived towards women and how women are treated with respect within society.

 Pedagogy

 Early feminist theory's inflections on composition and pedagogy aimed to challenge the cultural conventions and expectations of the feminine gender role.
 Women were encouraged to write independently, without relying on external validation.
 At the time, this process worked in conversation with the Expressivist-Process movement in composition, which valued self-expression, to enable women to grow conscious of themselves.

 Finding an authentic female voice in composition can be a challenge amidst a context that does not value what women have to say.
 Through the lens of feminism and composition, writers and students are encouraged to boldly express women's experience in both content and form.

 Elizabeth Flynn's article "Composing as a Woman" is the most cited example of the relationship between composition studies and feminism.
 She writes that feminist theory "emphasize[s] that males and females differ in their developmental processes and in their interactions with others".
 Thus, a feminist instructor will take into account the implicit differences between male and female writers and teach appropriately, without favoring or focusing on androcentric or gynocentric studies.
 Feminist pedagogy involves reading texts written by women, and taking care to understand those texts are not simply appropriations of texts written by men, without any sort of critique of androcentrism.